Web Server vs Application Server: Introduction

 Resource Management: They manage system resources such as memory, threads, and transactions to optimize performance.

-Examples of Application Servers
+Common Application Servers

 Many application server vs web server examples illustrate the different roles these servers play.
 Some well-known application servers include: